jasonwong-lab/withings_api_dev/README.md

 Wave files will be saved to the SOUND_PATH specified in the projects.conf.
 The wave file name consist of the signalid and vhd.

-NB: This is an example for communicating with Withings' developer API.
-To develop other functions see full API documentation (https://developer.withings.com/api-reference/)